google/exposure-notifications-server/docs/design/verification_protocol.md

 We also prescribe a set of private claims to transmit data from the PHA verification server to the exposure notification key server.

-* `tekhmac` : _REQUIRED_ The HMAC of the TEKs that was presented to the PHA verification server.
+* `tekmac` : _REQUIRED_ The HMAC of the TEKs that was presented to the PHA verification server.
 This must be calculated in a specific way (see below).
 This is REQUIRED.
 Base64 encoded string property.
 * `reportType` : _REQUIRED_ One of 'confirmed', 'likely', or 'negative' to indicate the